uday1331/uday1331.github.io/_work/PIPO/pipo.md

 You may be familiar with the concept of a company raising capital by an initial public offering (IPO).
 PIPO takes this capital-raising concept and applies it to individuals.

 Imagine having a personal IPO market for people who want to raise money by offering their personal shares and people who want to invest in them, especially friends and family.
-The investors of PIPO can share the future income of people they invested through “dividend” payments.
+Through “dividend” payments, the investors of PIPO earn a share from the income of people they invest in.

 PIPO is a functional primary market exchange platform prototype that offers valuation and deal making for personal IPO investors.